niek-sidn/hsm_workshop/Slide08.md

 completely off-line, or even on a stick in a safe (until needed for signing a new DNSKEY RRset)

-E.g. the initialization vector (IV) of AES is a salt.
+E.g. the initialization vector (IV) of AES could be considered a form of salting.

 ---------------------
 ## Exercise "Cyberchef, your tool for all things crypto"